 Investing on Crowdpear

 How does Crowdpear work and what should investors know and consider when investing on the plaform?
-In the following sections of my Profitus review you will find all the necessary information that you need.
+In the following sections of my Crowdpear review you will find all the necessary information that you need.

-The Loan Offering
+Loan Offering

-Crowdpear offers investments in secured real estate loans from Lithuania on its platform.
 Due to low supply, there is currently no Auto Invest function.
 Instead, projects have to be selected manually.
 A second borrower country, Spain, is to be added in the foreseeable future.

-The minimum investment amount on Crowdpear is €100.
+The minimum investment amount on Crowdpear is EUR 100.

 A special feature of Crowdpear is that interest is calculated from the first day of the investment.
 On other crowdfunding platforms, the payment is usually made at the end of the loan term.